apivideo/privatedelegatedtoken/README.md

 ## Installation

-Clone github repo
+1. Clone github repo
-add environmental variables
+2. add environmental variables
-install node dependancies
+3. install node dependancies
-node src/index.js
+4. Run with 'node src/index.js'

 ## What the app does